Brutal death metal: Slam death metal

-Slam death metal (also referred to simply as slam) is a subgenre of brutal death metal which focuses on slam riffs.
+Slam death metal (or simply slam) is a subgenre of brutal death metal which focuses on slam riffs.
 The genre originated from the 1990s New York death metal scene, incorporating elements of New York hardcore and hip hop music.
 In contrast to other death metal styles, it is not generally focused on guitar solos and blast beats; instead, it employs mid-tempo rhythms, breakdowns and palm-muted riffing, as well as hip hop-inspired vocal and drum beat rhythms.
 When blast beats are used, it is often traditional blasts and gravity blasts used only as accents.
 Syncopation between guitar and drums is also a focal point.

 In addition to slower riffing, slam death metal is also said to be characterized by guttural vocals and a "high pitched, ringy" snare drum sound.
 The subgenre "shares some of the bounce and groove from nu metal," and tends to avoid the experimental elements common in early death metal.

 The breakdown riff of Suffocation's "Liege of Inveracity" (1991) has been credited by Rolling Stone as the first slam riff in death metal.
 The first wave of bands in the genre were New York bands like Internal Bleeding, Pyrexia and Afterbirth, with notable groups from outside of this state from this time including Devourment and Cephalotripsy.

 The name "slam" in reference to death metal was coined by the members of Internal Bleeding.
 In a 2024 interview, Internal Bleeding guitarist Chris Pervelis explained that because the band's emphasis on groove was to encourage moshing, they originally called their music "mosh" metal, "barbaric mosh" or "death mosh".
 However, drummer Bill Tolley associated the word "mosh" with the jovial tone of Anthrax.
 To avoid this association Tolley pushed for the word "slam" due to its early hardcore origins.